pklehre/EC-Theory-UoB/_pages/ieee_ssci_tutorial_2025.md

 well as major conferences and workshops.
 He was the main coordinator of the 1.58M euro EU-funded project SAGE which brought together theories of evolutionary computation and population genetics.
-He is also a Turing AI Acceleration Fellow funded by the UKRI with a £1.26M project on Runtime Analysis of Co-evolutionary Algorithms.
+He is also a Turing AI Acceleration Fellow funded by the UKRI with a Â£1.26M project on Runtime Analysis of Co-evolutionary Algorithms.

+**Demonstrations**